OpenVoiceOS/ovos-skill-iss-location/README.md

 ## Examples
 * "Where is the ISS"
-* "Who is on board of the space station" - TODO
+* "Who is on board of the space station"
 * "When is the ISS passing over" - TODO
 * "Tell me about the ISS"
+* "how many persons on board of the space station"

 ## Credits
 JarbasAl